Tag: Karl McCartney

 Karl McCartney – 2016 Parliamentary Question to the Women and Equalities

-To ask the Minister for Women and Equalities, what steps the Government is taking to increase the number of male teachers.
+To ask the Minister for Women and Equalities, what steps the Government is taking to reduce the number of men who die as a result of suicide.

 Caroline Dinenage